• Skip to main content

 F. B. McBee House

-An example of Italianate and Greek Revival architectural styles.
-Home of F.B.
+This home features a wrap around porch and is an example of Italianate and Greek Revival architectural styles.
+It’s the home of F.B.
 McBee, grandson of Vardy McBee, the father of Greenville.

 ca. 1874